 Saison Au Genièvre, Left Hand Brewing’s current seasonal offering, is a smooth-drinking effort that possesses a tremendous amount of flavors.
 The beer pours with a yellow to gold coloration with a decent amount of fluffy white head that rapidly dissipates.
 There is little in the way of lacing here; the initial nose of Saison Au Genièvre has a good amount of yeast and a bit of booziness.
 The first time that one delves into the beer they will be greeted with hints of pears and apples and a bit of crackers.
 The sweetness does marvelously in keeping away the considerable dryness that is a part of the saison style.
 I feel that Left Hand’s latest saison is a tremendous shake up to a somewhat stale style.

 The overall pepperiness of most saisons is muted here.
-Left Hand has added a bit of floral components to this seasonal, ensuring that one will continually get different twists and turns with each subsequent sip.
+Left Hand has added a bit of floral components to this seasonal, ensuring that one will continually get different twists and turns with each subsequent sip; learn more by reading this complete guide.
 The hints of hay and grass are present, but the juniper berries act as a middle ground between the farmhouse style and more fruited/fruit-forward beers.
 Left Hand’s decision to keep this at a somewhat-higher ABV than many saisons keeps the flavor profile consistent from one’s initial sip until the final quaff from each 16-ounce can.

 We previously reviewed Left Hand’s Oktoberfest a few years back.
 Check out the Left Hand website for additional information about the brewery’s year-round and seasonal efforts.
 Saison Au Genièvre is available throughout Left Hand’s distribution network through the fall season.